MarkRegalla27/dsp/03-command_line.md

-ls: Lists the files and folders in a directory. ls -a: Lists all files and folders in given directory, even hidden ones ls -l: Lists the contents of a directory along with information regarding whether it is a directory or file, the date and time the file or directory was created, and the size of the file or directory. ls -lh: Lists the same details as ls -l but in human readable form
+ls: Lists the files and folders in a directory. ls -a: Lists all files and folders in given directory, even hidden ones ls -l: Lists the contents of a directory along with information regarding whether it is a directory or file, the date and time the file or directory was created, and the size of the file or directory. ls -lh: Lists the same details as ls -l but in human readable form (adds units to the size of files/folders)

 ---